AlexanderPfeifer/Side-Project---First-Person-Shooter/README.md

 Scene that has to be opened first:
-MainMenu
+- MainMenu

 Used packages:
-Cinemachine
+- Cinemachine
-Input System
+- Input System
-TextMeshPro
+- TextMeshPro
-AI Navigation
+- AI Navigation
-Eflatun.SceneReference
+- Eflatun.SceneReference

-Fulfilled mechanics and where you can find them:
+Mechanics and where you can find them:
--Shootmechanic:
+- Shootmechanic:
 Assets -> Workdata+++ -> Scripts -> PlayerShooting
 (Only for player, Scene: Level1 + Level2)

--Reload:
+- Reload:
 Assets -> Workdata+++ -> Scripts -> PlayerShooting
 (Only for player, Scene: Level1 + Level2)

--Healthsystem:
+- Healthsystem:
 Assets -> Workdata+++ -> Scripts -> HealthSystem
 (For player and for enemy, Scene: Level1 + Level2)